joshuawills/X-Compiler/docs/language.md

 ## Types

 At the moment, the language has a small number of primitive types, and no capacity for complicated structs.
-There are boolean expressions, denoted with the `bool` keyword, integers (32-bit signed) with the `int` keyword and strings with the `str` keyword.
-All strings are constant at the moment, and can only be used in simple I/O operations.
-Typecasting is not valid between any of these types currently.
+There are boolean expressions, denoted with the `bool` keyword, integers (32-bit signed) with the `int` keyword, 8-bit signed `char`'s and `floats`.
+Explicit Typecasting is not valid between any of these types currently, although it is done implicitlty between chars and ints as well as ints to floats.

 Simple pointers are also currently supported.
 They are declared in a C like way, seen in a simple example below.